DragonHPC/dragon-tutorials/README.md

 # Support

-Please feel free to reach out to us on the (DragonHPC Slack Channel)[https://dragonhpc.github.io/dragon/doc/_build/html/uses/jupyter.html] or contact us through the Discussions or Issues link on our (DragonHPC Repo)[https://github.com/DragonHPC/dragon].
+Please feel free to reach out to us on the [DragonHPC Slack Channel](https://dragonhpc.github.io/dragon/doc/_build/html/uses/jupyter.html) or contact us through the Discussions or Issues link on our [DragonHPC Repo](https://github.com/DragonHPC/dragon).
 We are glad to help and ready to streamline your distributed computing development efforts!

 # A Little History